-CGMS-53-WGI-WP-06 11 March 2025 Prepared by: EUMETSAT Agenda Item 5.1 Discussed at WG-I
+Report from the CGMS WGI Task Group on Data Collection Services

+Presented to CGMS-53 WG-I session, agenda item 5.1

+Executive summary of the WP

-Cubings Description of a company of Table 2 Subject Report from the CGMS WGI Task Group on Data Collection Services (incl. latest ToR, status on current & proposed/planned activities) In response to CGMS action/recommendation HLPP reference Executive Summary The primary task of the group has been to address the need for and make proposals for a new IDCS DCP standard, the development of DCS best practices for DCS data access and for DCP certification, as well as the inclusion of CGMS DCS webpage.
+The primary task of the group has been to address the need for and make proposals for a new IDCS DCP standard, the development of DCS best practices for DCS data access and for DCP certification, as well as the inclusion of CGMS DCS webpage.

 The Task Group on DCS, consisting of DCS Managers from each of the satellite operators, have met virtually as part of the WGI Intersessional meetings, but also face-to-face in the context of other already scheduled DCS-related meetings.

 This paper presents the status of the Task Group on DCS activities and progress since CGMS-52.
 The discussions of the Enhanced DCP (E-DCP) standard have continued and is a major topic for the group.
-The group has developed a proposal for the way forward in developing a new IDCS/E-DCP standard but need some guidance.
-Action/Recommendation proposed WGI is invited to take note and comment on: The status of DCS Task Group on DCS activities and progress since CGMS-52.
-Endorse the proposal to further investigate the lonospheric Scintillation and its potential use with DCS transmissions.
+The group has made good progress with the EDCP.
+The group has an additional proposal on scintillation.

-1 INTRODUCTION
+1. INTRODUCTION

-This paper presents the report from the WGI Task Group on Data Collection Services (DCS).
+The paper presents the report from the WGI Task Group on Data Collection Services (DCS).
 The creation of the group was endorsed at CGMS-46.
 This report covers the group's activities since CGMS-51.